 Without exposing bondeds as a concurrent task, what we should do is to move the bonded launch before the nonbonded so the small kernels at least have a chance to overlap with other work in other steams (PME or the preempted nonbonded kernel with DD).

-#12 Updated by Szilárd Páll almost 2 years ago
+#12 Updated by Szilárd Páll about 2 years ago

 There seems to be a lucky side-effect of this scheduling change: small kernels are easier to preempt by PME (so PME on GPU progresses better when overlapped with bondeds) additionally to the small but measurable benefit of better overlap when bondeds are scheduled ahead of the nonbonded kernel with DD.

-#13 Updated by Szilárd Páll almost 2 years ago
+#13 Updated by Szilárd Páll about 2 years ago

 - Status changed from In Progress to Resolved